 State Museum Guwahati

-State Museum has a beautiful gallery on village life in Assam, and as you walk through it, you almost get a feeling passing through a village.
+State Museum has a beautiful gallery of village life in Assam, and as you walk through it, you almost get a feeling passing through a village.
 Most notable gallery of this museum is the epigraphic gallery.
 Where there are stone pillars with inscriptions, copper plates with land records apart from the regular manuscripts.
 The numismatics gallery shows small arrows that were used as Naga coins.
 Metals and terracotta collection is very good with impressive displays.

 Srimanta Sankardev Kalakshetra

-The new museum is located in convention center called Sankardev Kalakshetra.
+The new museum is located in the convention center called Sankardev Kalakshetra.
 This huge venue has several displays in the garden.
 An entrance gate that is a replica of Rang Ghar in Sibasagar.
 And a multi-storeyed museum with huge displays in regular galleries.
 It is a reasonably good place to understand the region and its culture.
 Other cultural centers around Guwahati are Hajo and Saulkuchi that I could not visit.